 This course introduces rigorous methods to study partial differential equations such as existence theory and global behavior of solutions.
-The goal is to understand intuitively PDEs and then to develop analytic skills to prove results.
-This class is intended to be spread over two semesters, the first semester will be focused on linear PDEs (e.g. elliptic, parabolic equations) and the second semester on non-linear PDEs (e.g. conservation laws, Hamilton-Jacobi equations).
+The goal is to understand intuitively PDEs and then to learn analytic tools to prove results.
+This class is intended to focus mainly on linear PDEs (e.g. elliptic, parabolic equations) but if time allowed some techniques used for non-linear PDE will be introduced (e.g. fixed-point methods).

-Although, there will be no numerical studies of PDEs in this class, numerical solutions will be often used to visualize the behavior of the solutions which helps hindsight.
+Although, there will be no numerical studies of PDEs in this class, numerical solutions will be often used to visualize the behavior of solutions.
 See for instance: http://seb-motsch.com/geek/pde\solver\flex.html

-The course is divided into four parts:
+The course will be divided into four parts:

 - a) Review (chap.
 2.1-2.3): we will review some examples of PDEs with explicit solutions and study formally their behaviors. - b) Functional analysis (chap.
-5.2-5.7): from $L^p$ to Sobolev spaces $H^1$ (where do solutions of PDEs live?), useful results (approximation by smooth functions, Compactness, Sobolev inequality...) - c) Elliptic PDEs (chap.
-6): solving boundary value problem (i.e. $\Delta u = f$ ) - d) Evolution equations (chap.
-7): solving hyperbolic/parabolic PDEs: $\partial_t u + c \cdot \nabla_x u = \Delta_x u$ .
-If time allows, a short introduction on semi-group theory will be covered.
+5.2-5.7): from $L^p$ to Sobolev spaces $H^1$ (where do solutions of PDEs live?), approximation by smooth functions, compactness, Sobolev inequality... - c) Elliptic PDEs (chap.
+6): solving boundary value problem (i.e. $\Delta u = f$ ). - d) Evolution equations (chap.
+7): solving hyperbolic/parabolic PDEs: $\partial_t u + c \cdot \nabla_x u = \Delta_x u$ . - If time allows, a short introduction to techniques used for non-linear PDE will be presented.